St James 10.30am Family Service:

 Will there be Holy Communion?

 We normally share Holy Communion together once a month – often (but not always!) the third Sunday in the month.
 Please check the latest notice sheet for details.
-If you’re trusting Jesus as your Lord and Saviour, feel free to take part and receive Communion.
+If you’re trusting Jesus as your Lord and Saviour, please feel free to join us in taking bread and wine.
 If you’re not sure what you believe, you’re welcome just to watch from where you’re sitting, or to keep your hands by your side at the communion rail, and someone will pray for you.

 What happens after the service?

 There’s tea, coffee and biscuits, a chance to talk and to pray with someone, and normally a kick-about game of football in the church hall afterwards – stick around if you can!